Visa and deportation controversies in the second Trump administration: Leqaa Kordia

 On March 14, 2025, the Department of Homeland Security announced that it had arrested another Columbia student, Leqaa Kordia, for overstaying her student visa.
-Kordia is a Palestinian from the West Bank, who was residing in New Jersey, and had been arrested in 2024 for her involvement in a protest for Gaza.
-Kordia was targeted by ICE after the NYPD shared information that it had gathered on her with the federal agency.
-This information is being used as evidence in her deportation case.
-This collaboration with ICE raised questions and concerns about New York City not adhering to sanctuary laws intended to prevent local police with assisting in federal immigration enforcement efforts.
-In April, a judge granted her bond, but the government invoked a rarely used provision to prevent her release while they appealed the decision.
-In their appeal, DHS accused Kordia of supporting Hamas.
+Kordia is a Palestinian from the West Bank who was residing in New Jersey and had been arrested in 2024 for her involvement in a protest for Gaza.
+Her mother lived in Gaza, and Kordia was separated from her for 20 years.
+200 of her extended family members living in Gaza had been killed since the start of the Gaza war.
+ICE targeted Kordia after the NYPD shared information that it had gathered on her with ICE.
+This information was used as evidence in her deportation case.
+This collaboration with ICE raised questions and concerns about New York City's adherence to sanctuary laws intended to prevent local police from assisting in federal immigration enforcement efforts.
+In April, a judge granted her bond, but the government invoked a rarely used provision to prevent her release while it appealed the decision.
+In its appeal, DHS accused Kordia of supporting Hamas.
 She refuted these claims in court.
 As of May 28, Kordia was being held at the Prairie Land Detention Center in Texas.
-Kordia said she was held in an overcrowded 37 person capacity cell with 86 other people for several weeks and forced to sleep on concrete.
+Kordia said she was held in an overcrowded 37-person capacity cell with 86 other people for several weeks and forced to sleep on concrete.
 She said the bathroom was open with limited privacy.
-She also said she was denied halal food, accommodations for fasting and hijab and clothing accommodations.
+She also said she was denied halal food, accommodations for fasting, and hijab and clothing accommodations.
 She had a hearing scheduled for June 5 in Dallas.
 Her second hearing resulted in another order of her release, which was again appealed by ICE.
-As of November 2025, she was still in ICE detention.
+In February 2026, Kordia was hospitalized after suffering a seizure in detention.
+In March, after more than a year in detention, she was released on a $100,000 bond.
+She still faces deportation proceedings.